callumlocke/find-assets/README.md

 ];
 ```

-For consistency with `findAssets.html()`, the results are returned 'grouped' in arrays, but these arrays always have length 1.
+For consistency with `findAssets.html()`, the results are returned as an array of arrays.
+But the inner arrays always have length 1, because CSS assets can't be concateanted.
+(Image spriting is outside the scope of this module.)

-## license
+## licence

 [The MIT License](http://opensource.org/licenses/MIT)